howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_6.md

     $this->assertNull(getUser('howtocodewell1', 'not-valid'));
 }
 ```
 This test replicates submitting the wrong credentials on the login form.
-This should be covered by the first test that we created but its always a good idea to capture different unhappy paths.
+This should be covered by the first test that we created earlier but it is always a good idea to capture different unhappy paths.
 Re-run `make tests`.
 All tests should still pass.